yhc24331/ugasmartwatch.github.io/README.md

                        // e.g. repeat every 2 months: { interval: "month", num: 2 }.
                        // Supported intervals: day, week, month, year
   - del : false,         // if true, delete the timer after expiration
+  > ***User Profile (index.html)***
+  - Contains hardcoded values for Pet level and points, battery percentage,etc (not being retrieved from database)
+  - NavBar-> When admins login though login page:
+        - ADMIN logs in it should redirect to the index.html WITH ADMIN SETUP in navigation bar.
+             Otherwise, normal participant logins should NOT see the Admin Setup on nav bar in user profile page
+        - When admins login it they should be able to access an EDITABLE version of the user profile page (index.html)
+   - Survey Results:
+        - ADMIN sent surveys are denoted by the "red exclamation" in the survey results section of user profile page